bit2424/LunchLog/README.md

 - **OCR for receipts**: Extract vendor, date, total, and line items from uploaded images.
 This can run asynchronously via Celery to keep requests fast.
 - **Cuisine classification**: Train a lightweight classifier to better infer cuisine descriptors from names/menus; Google Maps types are often sparse or missing.
+- **Restaurant recommendations**: Think on other ways to recommend restaurants, like looking at the most popular restaurants between the users and use those as anchors for recommendations.